nsidc/data-access-tool-ui/DEVELOPMENT.md

         $ npm start

 [Open the app](http://localhost:8080/), make changes, and the page will be refreshed automatically.

+You also need to run a proxy to Hermes: npx http-server -p 3000 -P https://nsidc.org/apps/orders/api See the config in webpack.config.cjs.
+Would like to proxy directly to Hermes URL, but couldn't get that to work.

 ## Developer VM (no Drupal)